Fraudsters Exploit Tax Season with Malware in Indonesia

 • Stay informed: Follow local news for updates on tax-related scams.

-• Report suspicious activity: If you encounter a fake app, report it to the authorities.
+• Report suspicious activity: If you encounter a fake app or phishing email, report it to the authorities.

 Related Pings